rockdaboot/wget2/docs/wget2.md

       wget2 -r -l 0 -p https://<site>/1.html

-  would download just 1.html and 1.gif, but unfortunately this is not the case, because -l 0 is equivalent to -l inf---that is, infinite recursion.
+  would download just 1.html and 1.gif, but unfortunately this is not the case, because -l 0 is equivalent to -l inf, that is, infinite recursion.
 To download a single HTML page (or a handful of them, all specified on the command-line or in a -i URL input file) and its (or their) requisites, simply leave off -r and -l:

       wget2 -p https://<site>/1.html